 Student life at Polytechnique is rich and stimulating.
 A multitude of activities are organized through the school’s many associations and committees.
 With so much on the go, there’s something for everyone!

-The Student Association (Association des étudiants de Polytechnique – AEP) represents the school’s approximately 3,600 full-time undergraduate students.
+The Student Association (Association des étudiants de Polytechnique – AEP) represents the school’s undergraduate students.

 The AEP is also known for its exceptional range of student activities, its negotiating strength, and for the diversity and relevance of its services.